mgheorghe/DASH/dash-pipeline/README-dash-workflows.md

 # p4lang/behavioral-model:latest on 2022-07-03:
 FROM p4lang/behavioral-model@sha256:ce45720e28a96a50f275c1b511cd84c2558b62f2cf7a7e506765183bc3fb2e32
 ```
-The screencap below shows how to obtain the SAH digest of a docker image on Dockerhub, corresponding to the example above.
+The screencap below shows how to obtain the SHA digest of a docker image on Dockerhub, corresponding to the example above.

 ![dockerhub-p4lang-bm-latest](images/dockerhub-p4lang-bm-latest.png)